ome/omero_search_engine/readme.rst

         * If all or part of the query are cached, then it will use the cached value(s)
         * Otherwise it will query the database and save (cache) the results so that it can be used if it is needed again

-* There is a simple GUI (link to the project) which is used to build the query and send it to the search engine
+* There is a simple GUI (https://github.com/ome/omero_search_engine_client) which is used to build the query and send it to the search engine
     * It is used to build the query
     * It will display the results when they are ready
 * The query can be submitted using a script